bestpractical/rt/README.md

    Ticket relationship graphing requires the graphviz library which you should install using your distribution's package manager.

+   Dashboard emails containing charts require a Chrome-based browser to be installed on the RT server.
+Most distributions have a package for "chromium".

    See [docs/rt_perl.pod](https://docs.bestpractical.com/rt/latest/rt_perl.html)
    for additional information about installing perl and RT's dependencies.